talopl/talopl/README.md

 You know, most of the time I write in Node and TypeScript, but I'll do some dart, python and c# too

+#### React is the best way to create front end apps, but vanillajs is ok too

 <!--
 **talopl/talopl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.